AlexaH88/AlexaH88/README.md

 ## 👩‍🎓 Portfolio Projects

-- 📝 During my Full-Stack Software Development Diploma, I created a portfolio of 5 projects - handling everything from the idea, the design, the code, to the testing.
+- 📝 During my Full-Stack Software Development Diploma, I created a portfolio of 5 projects - handling everything from the idea, the design, and the code, to the testing.

 - 🏅 I'm proud to say I received a Merit grade overall, with my very first project receiving a Distinction grade.